rks101/eglinux/README.md

 Cron jobs come to the rescue when scheduling jobs, taking backups, or running scripts at a defined frequency.

-Relevant file: /etc/crontab is a system-wide configuration file to schedule hourly, day of the month, monthly, and weekly jobs to be run by a user and scripts to invoke.
+Relevant file: /etc/crontab is a system-wide configuration file used to schedule minute-ly, hourly, daily, monthly, and weekly jobs to be run by a user and scripts to execute.

-To make an entry, you should know the columns in the crontab file.
-The first five columns define job frequency, followed by the user-name and the command-to-be-executed
+To make an entry, you should be familiar with the columns in the crontab file.
+The first five columns define job frequency, followed by the user name and the command to be executed.

 ```
 $ cat /etc/crontab
-# /etc/crontab: system-wide crontab
+# /etc/crontab: system-wide crontab          <== This is for system-wide cron jobs

 SHELL=/bin/sh
 # You can also override PATH, but by default, newer versions inherit it from the environment